Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Methodology

 Similar to the size of features in the CNN, $\bm{\psi}^{l,k} \in \mathbb{R}^{C \times H \times W}$, $c \in\{1,2, \ldots C\}$, $i \in\{1,2, \ldots, H\}$ and $j \in$ $\{1,2, \ldots, W\}$.

 As a result, the meta loss for learning the layer similarity score $\bm{\alpha}$ is modified to:

-Likewise, we demonstrate the effectiveness of the meta-network in condensing the lower and deeper layers of CNNs as the \textbf{learngene} in section~\ref{exp:why_work}.
+Likewise, we demonstrate the effectiveness of the meta-network in extract the lower and deeper layers of CNNs as the learngene in section~\ref{exp:why_work}.
 Additionally, we provide insights into the role of the lower and deeper layers, where the lower layer is more sensitive to local texture, while the deeper layer focuses more on the semantic concept.
-The local texture and semantic concept are usually the common knowledge~\cite{selvaraju2017grad, GilpinBYBSK18}.
+The local texture and semantic concept are usually the significant knowledge~\cite{selvaraju2017grad, GilpinBYBSK18}.